fakegit/Misc/Manual/en-US/SimpleFilter.md

 ##Caution

-- Use at Userr own risk
+- Use at your own risk

 ##How To Build